serokell/blog-posts/TON Contest/article.md

 Because of the above, the only justification for the existence of Fift seems to be its role as a host language for Fift Assemebler.
 “But wouldn’t it be a better idea to embed the TVM Aseembler into some other language, instead of inventing a new one for this sole purpose?” – you might wonder.
-Well, we're glad you asked!
+Well, we’re glad you asked!

-### TVM Haskell EDSL
+### TVM Haskell eDSL

 We also decided to implement a multisignature wallet, but we thought that writing another Func contract would be not that interesting, so we added a twist: our own assembler language for TVM.
 Just as Fift Assembler, our new language was embedded into another language but we chose Haskell as the host.
 This gave us access to all the power of Haskell’s